Acculturation: Recommended models

-Research has largely indicated that the integrationist model of acculturation leads to the most favorable psychological outcomes and marginalization to the least favorable.
-While an initial meta-analysis of the acculturation literature found these results to be unclear, a more thorough meta-analysis of 40 studies showed that integration was indeed found to have a "significant, weak, and positive relationship with psychological and sociocultural adjustment".
-A study was done by Berry (2006) that included 7,997 immigrant adolescents from 13 countries found that immigrant boys tend to have slightly better psychological adaptation than immigrant girls.
-Overall, immigrants in the integration profile were found to be more well-adapted than those in other profiles.
-Perceived discrimination was also negatively linked to both psychological and sociocultural adaptation.
-Various factors can explain the differences in these findings, including how different the two interacting cultures are, and degree of integration difficulty (bicultural identity integration).
-These types of factors partially explain why general statements about approaches to acculturation are not sufficient in predicting successful adaptation.
-As research in this area has expanded, one study has identified marginalization as being a maladaptive acculturation strategy.
+Research long assumed that the integrationist model of acculturation leads to the most favorable psychological outcomes and marginalization to the least favorable, despite some early criticism.
+Although a correlational meta-analysis of the acculturation literature and a large-scale study led by John W. Berry (2006) found that integration correlated with better psychological and sociocultural adaptation, recent longitudinal meta-analyses find no support for a meaningful causal relationship.
+Critically, given the high heterogeneity in effect, the association between integration and adaptation can be expected to be negative almost 30% of the time.

 Typological approach

 Several theorists have stated that the fourfold models of acculturation are too simplistic to have predictive validity.
 Some common criticisms of such models include the fact that individuals don't often fall neatly into any of the four categories, and that there is very little evidence for the applied existence of the marginalization acculturation strategy.
 In addition, the bi-directionality of acculturation means that whenever two groups are engaged in cultural exchange, there are 16 permutations of acculturation strategies possible (e.g. an integrationist individual within an assimilationist host culture).
-According to the research, another critic of the fourfold of acculturation is that the people are less likely to cultivate a self-perception but either not assimilate other cultures or continuing the heritage cultures.
-The interactive acculturation model represents one proposed alternative to the typological approach by attempting to explain the acculturation process within a framework of state policies and the dynamic interplay of host community and immigrant acculturation orientations.
+According to the research, another critique of the fourfold model of acculturation is that the people are less likely to cultivate a self-perception but either not assimilate other cultures or continuing the heritage cultures.
+Rethinking the Concept of Acculturation - PMC The interactive acculturation model represents one proposed alternative to the typological approach by attempting to explain the acculturation process within a framework of state policies and the dynamic interplay of host community and immigrant acculturation orientations.

+Studying a Causal Process With Correlational Data

+Acculturation, which focuses on the processes of cultural change, is inherently concerned with causal relationships.
+However, a significant limitation of the field is that nearly all existing research has been correlational in nature, making it impossible to infer causality.
+Therefore, major notions such as the integration hypothesis studied in hundreds of studies still lack solid empirical support.
+Calls have been made to address this issue by considering acculturation from a developmental, longitudinal perspective.